Liechtenstein: Foreign relations

 Liechtenstein maintains direct diplomatic missions in Vienna, Bern, Berlin, Brussels, Strasbourg, and Washington, D.C., as well as Permanent Missions in New York and Geneva to the United Nations.
 Currently, diplomatic missions from 78 countries are accredited to Liechtenstein, but mostly reside in Bern.
 The Embassy in Brussels coordinates contacts with the European Union, Belgium, and also the Holy See.

 For a long time, diplomatic relations with Germany were maintained through a non-resident ambassador; that is, a contact person who was not permanently resident in Germany.
 Since 2002, however, Liechtenstein has had a permanent ambassador in Berlin, while the German embassy in Switzerland is also responsible for the Principality.
 Liechtenstein's Ministry of Foreign Affairs considers the contacts to be extremely fruitful and important for the country's development, especially on the economic level.

 Conflicts over the handling of banking and tax data have repeatedly strained relations with Germany.
-On September 2, 2009, Liechtenstein and Germany signed an agreement on cooperation and the exchange of information in tax matters.
+On 2 September 2009, Liechtenstein and Germany signed an agreement on cooperation and the exchange of information in tax matters.
 The text of the agreement followed the OECD model agreement and provides for an exchange of information on tax matters upon request as of the 2010 tax year.
 In addition, Liechtenstein regards Germany as an important partner in safeguarding its interests in European integration.
 At the cultural level, project sponsorship plays a particularly important role.
 For example, the Hilti Foundation financed the exhibition "Egypt's Sunken Treasures" in Berlin, and the state donated 20,000 euros following the fire at the Duchess Anna Amalia Library in Weimar.

+Liechtenstein is a member of the Forum of Small States, a group founded in 1992 by Singapore currently containing 108 nations that have fewer than ten million inhabitants at the time of joining.

+Liechtenstein is a member of the International Monetary Fund since the annual meeting of World Bank Group in Washington, D.C. on 21 October 2024.

 Geography

 Liechtenstein is situated in the Upper Rhine valley of the European Alps and is bordered to the east by the Austrian state of Vorarlberg, to the south by the canton of Grisons (Switzerland) and to the west by the canton of St. Gallen (Switzerland).
 The Rhine forms the entire western border of Liechtenstein.
 Measured south to north the country is about 24 km long.
+In 1943, an inland canal was built in the country connecting to the Rhine.

-Its highest point, the Grauspitz, is 2599 m.
+Its highest point, Grauspitz, is 2599 m.
 Despite its Alpine location, prevailing southerly winds make the climate comparatively mild.
 In winter, the mountain slopes are well suited to winter sports.
 New surveys using more accurate measurements of the country's borders in 2006 have set its area at 160 km2, with borders of 77.9 km.
 Liechtenstein's borders are 1.9 km longer than previously thought.

 Liechtenstein is one of the world's two doubly landlocked countries – countries wholly surrounded by other landlocked countries (the other is Uzbekistan).
-Liechtenstein is the sixth-smallest independent nation in the world by area.
+Liechtenstein is the sixth-smallest sovereign state in the world by area.